Georgia-Mae Fenton

 Georgia-Mae Fenton (born 2 November 2000) is an English artistic gymnast and a member of both the British national gymnastics team and the England Commonwealth Games gymnastics squad.
-She is the 2018 and 2022 Commonwealth champion on uneven bars, and a member of the gold-medal winning England team in 2022.
-With Great Britain, she was part of the team that won silver at both the 2022 European Women's Artistic Gymnastics Championships and 2022 World Artistic Gymnastics Championships.
+She is the 2018 and 2022 Commonwealth champion on uneven bars, and a member of the gold medal-winning England team in 2022.
+With Great Britain, she was part of the team that won silver at both the 2022 European Women's Artistic Gymnastics Championships and 2022 World Artistic Gymnastics Championships, before winning the gold medal, the first for a British women's team, at the 2023 European Artistic Gymnastics Championships.

 Domestically, Fenton is a four-time English champion and a two-time British champion.

 Early life

 Fenton was inspired to start gymnastics after watching Beth Tweddle compete at the 2008 Summer Olympics.
+Her idol is Nastia Liukin.
 She also trained in ballet at a young age.

 Senior career

 2016

 Fenton became age-eligible for senior competition in 2016.
 In March, she competed at her first senior English Championships, where she took the bronze medal on floor exercise behind Claudia Fragapane and Amy Tinkler despite breaking her hand a month before.
 At the British Championships in April, she finished seventh in the all-around, sixth on floor and eighth on the uneven bars.